eljojo/faircamp-fork/README.md

 ## Faircamp Alternatives

-If you're looking for a bandcamp alternative, but faircamp does not tick your boxes, here are some faircamp alternatives for you to explore:
+If you are looking for something like this but faircamp does not tick your boxes, here are some alternatives for you to explore:

 - [Ampled](https://www.ampled.com/) – «A Co-op For Musicians.
 Collectively owned, community supported.»
 - [blamscamp](https://suricrasia.online/blamscamp/) – «create a bandcamp-style audio player for selling albums on itch.io.»